Dexaroi: Geography

 The Dexaroi are mentioned as dwelling under mount Amyron, near the Enchelei.
 The mountain has been identified by some modern scholars with Mount Tomorr, in present-day Albania.
 The mountain was probably located in a region that in Roman times was called Dassaretis.
 However, all these hypothetical connections remain uncertain.

 N. G. L. Hammond reconstructed for the period from the 6th century BC a vast northern dominion of the Chaonians in an area which expanded form the Bay of Vlorë in the south to the Korçë Plain in the north and the lakeland area in the east.
 In particular Hammond located the Dexaroi in a region that stretched from mount Amyron (Tomorr) up to the southern coast of lake Lychnitis (Lake Ohrid).
 He further conjectured that the burials of Tumulis II in Kuç i zi in the Korçe-Maliq plain belonged to Dexaroi leaders.
 Hammond's hypothesis is based on an information provided by Hecataeus, according to which Chaonians and Enchelei were neighboring peoples, and on the appearance of some 6th century BC tumuli in the Korça basin containing the burials of new rulers, who are considered Chaonians by Hammond.
 However the archaeological evidence is far from certain, since there are no elements of connection between Chaonians and these new rulers, and the same consideration can be made for the historical source, especially taking into account the fact that the knowledge about the Chaonian tribe of the Dexaroi is limited to the single fragment of Hecataeus.

-According to the hypothetical equation of the Dexaroi with the Roman times Dassaretae, their cities would have been Pellion, Antipatrea, Chrysondyon, Gertus (or Gerous), Creonion.
+Wilkes (1991) equates the Dexaroi with the Roman times Dassaretae and states that their cities were Pellion, Antipatrea, Chrysondyon, Gertus (or Gerous), Creonion.
 Hecataeus mentions the Dexaroi dwelling around Korçë.
 In their east/southeast they bordered with the Orestae tribe of the Molossian group.
 The precise border on the east of the Dassaretae can't precisely be drawn: some scholars place it at the Tsangon pass, while others at the lake Maliq, near Korce.
 The regions of Chaonia and Parrhaeuaea were located on their southern border.